ibis-project/ibis/docs/source/release/index.rst

    These release notes are for versions of ibis **1.0 and later**.
 Release notes for pre-1.0 versions of ibis can be found at :doc:`release-pre-1.0`

+* :support:`2678` Improvement of the backend API.
+The former `Client` subclasses have been replaced by a `Backend` class that must subclass `ibis.backends.base.BaseBackend`.
+The `BaseBackend` class contains abstract methods for the minimum subset of methods that backends must implement, and their signatures have been standardized across backends.
+The Ibis compiler has been refactored, and backends don't need to implement all compiler classes anymore if the default works for them.
+Only a subclass of `ibis.backends.base.sql.compiler.Compiler` is now required.
+Backends now need to register themselves as entry points.
 * :support:`2905` Deprecate `exists_table(table)` in favor of `table in list_tables()`
 * :bug:`2991` Fix data races in impala connection pool accounting
 * :bug:`2985` Fix null literal compilation in the Clickhouse backend